pippokill/happyFactor/README.md

 If you use the dictionary, please cite our work as follows:

-Pierpaolo Basile, Nicole Novielli. "'Buon appetito!'" - Analyzing Happiness in Italian Tweet.
+* Pierpaolo Basile, Nicole Novielli. "*'Buon appetito!'* - Analyzing Happiness in Italian Tweet".
 In Proceedings of the of Fifth Italian Conference on Computational Linguistics (CLiC-it 2018), Turin, Dec.
 2018 (to appear).

 References
 ---------------